Home » Symptoms » Dog Symptoms A-Z » Expiratory Difficulty

 Basics and possible causes

-Causes of expiratory difficulty can lie in various parts of the respiratoryRespiratory refers to breathing or the process of breathing.
+Causes of labored exhalation can lie in various parts of the respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. system.
 A common cause is narrowing or blockages in the airways, which make it difficult for air to leave the lungs.
 Diseases such as asthma, bronchitis, or tracheal collapse can cause these symptoms.

 Typical accompanying symptoms